emmatey/day-sheet-maker/README.md

 ![Document header](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/documentHeader.png)

 Daysheet maker is a bespoke utility for a specific workplace and task.
-Its primary, and only function is to convert **Kronos schedules**, automatically generated for retail managers at the relevant business, and transform them into “Daysheets”.
+Its primary and only function is to take **Kronos schedules**, automatically generated for retail managers at the relevant business, and transform them into “Daysheets”.

 ## Quick Start
 **This tool only works on Windows.**